Vang Vieng - The Backpacker's Haven

 Little did I know that this landlocked country has long been a hit among backpackers.
 Although not as popular as neighboring Thailand, or probably because of that, it’s the favored option for backpackers who wish to escape the frenzy of commercial tourism.

 Especially famous is Vang Vieng, the gorgeous little town located north of Vientiane.
 Not too long ago, thousands of backpackers — especially the party-loving type — flocked there every year, mostly to go tubing down Nam Song river.
 The activity had gained so much popularity that it was often compared to the Full Moon Party on Koh Phangan.

 Tubing in Vang Vieng

 Tubing is an activity that involves floating down the river on an inflatable tube.
-Combine that with the beautiful landscape of Vang Vieng, which is surrounded by striking limestone mountains and caves, and you get the idea why so many people were lured to come here.
+Combine that with the beautiful landscape of Vang Vieng, which is surrounded by striking limestone mountains and caves, and you get the idea why so many people can’t resist the temptation.